-In todays ever changing world, Zoom is a great option to treat people that are unwell or at a distance, it can be just as effective and some people actually prefer the comfort of their own home and couch over travelling to an appointment.
+In todays ever changing world, Zoom is a great option, it can be just as effective and some people actually prefer the comfort of their own home and couch over travelling to an appointment.
 Raw Hypnotherapy offer both options for this reason.

 Your professional therapist will spend time preparing prior to and after your session writing and recording each individual hypnosis specifically for each client to get the best possible outcomes, this takes time, equipment and extensive knowledge.

 Maia has had extensive training and is always further developing her skills.

 There are also many unseen overheads such as accreditations, memberships with organisations, insurances that ensure the professional standard of our industry.

 *Are hypnotherapists professionally trained?

 Yes.
 Maia undertook a full time Diploma in hypnotherapy for 1 year (2052 hours) plus 1 year in Gestalt Psychotherapy, Diploma in NLP, cert in counselling, Diploma in Business and many, many extra shorter training courses in specific areas on top of a lifetime of reading and life experience.
 You should always look for a therapist that has had extensive training such as a diploma or higher qualification from a reputable school.

 *Is there a governing body for hypnotherapists?

 Yes.
 Most well trained hypnotherapists will also be members of reputable governing organisations such as AHA (Australian hypnotherapy Association) and ASCH (Australian society of clinical hypnotherapists) and HCA (Hypnotherapy Council of Australia) these organisations promote professional and ethical practice in the community and you must have certain qualifications to be a part of them.